mrflint5/CODSOFT/README.md

  Develop a model to predict customer churn for a subscription based service or business.
 Use historical customer data, including features like usage behavior and customer demographics, and try algorithms like
  Logistic Regression, Random Forests, or Gradient Boosting to predict churn

+ **PROJECT 4**

+  **SPAM SMS DETECTION**

+  Build an AI model that can classify SMS messages as spam or legitimate.
+Use techniques like TF-IDF or word embeddings with classifiers like Naive Bayes, Logistic Regression, or Support Vector Machines to identify spam messages